 |

-and I needed to get out for a few hours, so we hit one of my spots in St.
+I needed to get out for a few hours, so we hit one of my spots in St. Charles

-Charles county Missouri that I have been to several times in the last couple
+County Missouri that I have been to several times in the last couple of months.

-of months.
 It was cold again, and the place was flooded even more.
+All we found

 |